 For as long as I can remember diversity, equity, accessibility and inclusion have been goals of mine, and integral to my creative process.
 Trained in critical literacy, I am driven by its tenets to recognize that no texts are neutral, explore multiple perspectives, probe assumptions, and take action to promote social justice.
 The whole person – their experiences, thoughts, feelings, needs, dreams, culture, and language – is an asset to our creative process together.
 I amplify what individuals share with me, become familiar with and share local and global cultures and celebrate each individual as art.

 In the process participants recognize that within the same moment more than one thing is true.
 Participants develop the capacity to live in ambiguity and hold paradoxes and build shared leadership as we collectively explore the question: how can we move as one but be as we each are?
-The process demands each participant to listen to self, each other (or their community) and their art, and to push the existing boundaries discovered within each.
+The process demands each participant to listen to self, each other (community) and their art (text), and to push the existing boundaries discovered within each.
 Each artistic experience expands our definition of community and aims to awaken each individual to be the best possible version of themselves in the artistic process, and to bring their artistic self into the real-world.
-I am confident that this work together will help each participant realize their fullest potential and solve problems in their life, their community and their environment.

 Jennifer, the artist